Narooma comes from the Aboriginal ‘clear, blue water’ which is exactly what you’ll discover here… and so much more.

 Grab your bike and hit the Narooma to Dalmeny cycle track.
 This 21km ride between Narooma and Dalmeny village rewards cyclists with breathtaking scenery as you peddle along a shared concrete path following the shores of Wagonga Inlet and the ocean.
 Rest at scenic stops at Kianga and viewing platforms along the way.
 BYO bike or hire one (e-bike or mountain bike) from Southbound Escapes Narooma.

 Bar Rock Road leads you to the landmark known locally as Australia Rock.
-Climb the stairs to Bar Rock lookout for a spectacular vantage point with views out to Montague Island.
-The breakwalls line the entrance between the ocean and the quieter waters of the inlet and provide a handy sunbaking and rest stop for local fur seals.
+Climb the stairs to Bar Rock lookout for a spectacular vantage point with views out to Montague Island and across Narooma Bar beach.
+The breakwalls line the entrance between the ocean and the quieter waters of the inlet and provide a handy sunbaking and rest stop for local Australian and New Zealand fur seals.

 Take a walk around the glassy waters of Forsters Bay on the western side of the town.
 The inlet waters are ideal for sheltered kayaking around the moored boats and oyster farms.